The Ponderings of Yaj Ekim

 Everything should be approached vigilantly, rationally, with a critical eye.

-Take control of your helm, navigate your own course.
+Take command of your helm, navigate your own course.

-History has its place, but you are here now.
+History has its station, but You are here now.

 499